These no-soak Instant Pot black beans are so flavorful and easy to make! Serve them as a side dish, or add them to your favorite black bean recipes.

 - Place the beans in a large colander and sort through them to remove and discard any stones or debris.

 - Rinse the beans and transfer them to the Instant Pot.
 Add the water, onion, garlic, salt, chili powder, cumin, oregano, and several grinds of black pepper.
-Secure the lid on the Instant Pot and Pressure Cook on High for 25 minutes.
+Secure the lid on the Instant Pot and Pressure Cook on High for 25 minutes, or 20 minutes if you prefer firmer beans.

 - Allow the Instant Pot to release pressure naturally.
 This will take 20-30 minutes.
 When the float valve drops, remove the lid.